Hire a Car in Edinburgh With Us

 What’s in Edinburgh?

 It may be easier to discuss what cannot be found in Edinburgh – this is one of the most exciting and vibrant cities in Europe, and is widely celebrated as a huge cultural hub.
 You may be familiar with the twin annual celebrations of the Film Festival, Book Festival or even the famous Fringe Festival, but no matter when you visit the city you’ll find plenty to see and do.
-If you are travelling to Edinburgh in the month of August, make sure you see the ‘Tattoo’ and the display of military bands.
+If you are travelling in the month of August, make sure you see the ‘Tattoo’ and the display of military bands.

 Within the city itself, you’ll find no shortage of whiskey distilleries to tour, as well as a number of theme bars and clubs that will delight anybody – there’s even a Game of Thrones themed bar that has recently popped up!
 If you prefer your culture without the pop prefix then be sure to check out the many museums and art galleries that the city has to offer, or some of the theatres that will provide highbrow entertainment for any visitor.
 If you have the time to investigate you’ll also find all kinds of hidden gems, such as a street that replicates the Old West in America tucked away behind Springvalley Gardens.